refinedev/refine/documentation/docs/getting-started/quickstart.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-**refine** works on any environment that can run **React** (incl. _Vite, Next.js, Remix, and CRA(Legacy)_ etc.)
+**Refine** works on any environment that can run **React** (incl. _Vite, Next.js, Remix, and CRA(Legacy)_ etc.)

-Although you could take the time to manually set up your environment and install the **refine** packages afterwards, the optimal way to get started with **refine** is using the [Browser-based Scaffolder](https://refine.dev/?playground=true) and **CLI-based Scaffolder**.
+Although you could take the time to manually set up your environment and install the **Refine** packages afterwards, the optimal way to get started with **Refine** is using the [Browser-based Scaffolder](https://refine.dev/?playground=true) and **CLI-based Scaffolder**.

-Choose one of the methods below to bootstrap a refine app:
+Choose one of the methods below to bootstrap a Refine app:

 <Tabs>
   <TabItem value="Browser-based-scaffolder" label="With Browser-based" default>

-This is an efficient tool that allows you to create refine app seamlessly in your browser.
+This is an efficient tool that allows you to create Refine app seamlessly in your browser.

 You can choose the libraries and frameworks you want to work with, and the tool will generate a boilerplate code for you.